Colorectal Surgical Oncology

 - Outcomes of pelvic exenteration at the Royal Adelaide Hospital (published)

 - Impact of microsatellite instability on response to chemotherapy in colon cancer.
-A systematic review and prospective study of RAH data completed and both papers accepted for publication.
+A systematic review and prospective study of RAH data completed and both papers published.
 This work has also resulted in a completed Masters thesis which is currently being examined (Hanumat Chouhan, previous research fellow).

 - Establishing a rapidly modifiable web-based enhanced recovery after surgery (ERAS) protocol in colorectal surgery.
 This project is now complete and the protocol has been in effect since April this year. http://tinyurl.com/raheras This is a modern, progressive ERAS protocol with a focus on opioid avoidance to improve patient outcome.
 The protocol also provides a standardised launching pad on which to implement clinical trials where other variables are controlled as per current standard of care.